Armadilloa16/dippsR/README.txt

 intial reading in of the peaklists in chunk `read_data', in order to reproduce this one would need to unpack the
-`A1.7z' archive containing the raw peaklist data.
+`A1.7z' archive containing the original peaklist data.